 Nail thickening, also called Onychauxis, is when the nails grow abnormally thick.
 Nail thickening happens because our nails grow more slowly as we grow older, and nail cells pile up in a reaction to this.

 Another thing that may happen to older adults’ nails is nail texture which causes ridges and white lines to appear.

 Senior Nail Cutting

 To avoid infections or fungus, try your best to use clean and dry footwear.
-Another issue with the toenails is that they are generally hard to cut and hard to reach.
+Another issue with the toenails is that they are generally hard to cut and reach.
 It might be even more challenging if you suffer from shaky or arthritic hands.
 But even if this is the case, you do not need to worry about it.
 There are finger and toenail clippers specially designed for seniors.
 By getting one of these clippers, you can solve both issues in no time.

 The Best Routine